cedricwalter/cedricwalter.github.io/_posts/2004-08-26-my-provider-encounter-an-internal-hacker-attack.md

 guid: 'https://waltercedric.com/new/?p=79'
 permalink: /homepage/my-provider-encounter-an-internal-hacker-attack/
 tags:

 - including
 - installation
 - interesting

 ---

-# My provider encounter an internal hacker attack#  (around 12.08.2004), this lead to the destrcution of 75 homepage, including mine.
-Fortunately, I’ve made a backup the day before because of Mambo’s installation. …My objective is to transform this monolithical homepage into something more attractive and dynamic while not sacrifying it’s content.
-So since I can not do both, I wont add any interesting content until next month.
+# My provider

+encounter an internal hacker attack#  (around 12.08.2004), this lead to the destruction of 75 homepage, including mine.
+Fortunately, I’ve made a backup the day before because of Mambo’s installation. …My objective is to transform this monolithic homepage into something more attractive and dynamic while not sacrificing its content.
+So since I can not do both, I won't add any interesting content until next month.